Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • Additionally, there were questions on whether giving a customer an option to replace an item that was unavailable would cause the customer to abandon their cart because of the additional effort to replace an unavailable item.

 • With projected inventory, there was always a concern of accuracy.
 Blocking sales because the projection is inaccurate.
-(Ex: if an item is in stock at the time of order scheduling but will be out of stock at the time of order fulfillment; and therefore, we show it as out of stock.)

-Initial Workshop Goals
+Workshop 1 Goals

 Focus on instilling trust in, and accuracy of Kroger inventory so that customers have confidence they will receive the items they ordered